Home/Blog/Data Science/Pandas Series in Python

 print(series_list)

-Method 2: Using a NumPy array#
+Method 2: Creating pandas Series using a NumPy array#

-Another way to create a Pandas series is by using a NumPy array.
+Another way to create a pandas Series is by using a NumPy array.

 import pandas as pd